Catalyzation of supersolidity in binary dipolar condensates: Abstract

 \section{Abstract}

 Breakthrough experiments have newly explored the fascinating physics of dipolar quantum droplets and supersolids.
 The recent realization of dipolar mixtures opens further intriguing possibilities.
 We show that under rather general conditions, the presence of a second component catalyzes droplet nucleation and supersolidity in an otherwise unmodulated condensate.
-For miscible mixtures, droplet catalyzation results from the effective modification of the relative dipolar strength, and may occur even for a surprisingly small impurity doping.
-We show that different ground-states may occur, including the possibility of two coexisting interacting supersolids.
-The immiscible regime provides a second scenario for double supersolidity in an array of immiscible droplets.
+Droplet catalyzation in miscible mixtures, which may occur even for a surprisingly small impurity doping, results from a local roton instability triggered by the doping-dependent modification of the effective dipolar strength.
+The catalyzation mechanism may trigger the formation of a two-fluid supersolid, characterized by a generally different superfluid fraction of each component, which opens intriguing possibilities for the future study of spin physics in dipolar supersolids.

 Supersolids constitute an intriguing state of matter that combines superfluidity and the crystalline order characteristic of a solid~\cite{Boninsegni2012}.
 Whereas this long-sought phase has remained elusive in Helium~\cite{Chan2013}, recent developments on ultra-cold gases have opened new possibilities for its realization.
-Bose-Einstein condensates with spin-orbit coupling~\cite{Li2017} and in cavities~\cite{Leonard2017} have revealed supersolid features, albeit with an externally imposed crystalline order.
-In contrast, breakthrough experiments on dipolar condensates formed by highly magnetic atoms have recently created supersolids with an interaction-induced crystalline structure~\cite{Review2021,Review2022}.
+Bose-Einstein condensates with spin-orbit coupling~\cite{Li2017,Putra2020, Geier2021} and in optical cavities~\cite{Leonard2017} have revealed supersolid features.
+Recently, breakthrough experiments on condensates formed by highly magnetic atoms have created dipolar supersolids with an interaction-induced crystalline structure~\cite{Review2021,Review2022}.